zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 It will create a logging loop, and your bucket will grow in size exponentially.

 =>**AWS CloudTrail logs** provide a record of actions taken by a user, role, or an AWS service in Amazon S3, while **Amazon S3 server access logs** provide detailed records for the requests that are made to an S3 bucket.
+ELB has the feature of access logs =>Access logging is an optional feature of Elastic Load Balancing that is disabled by default.
+After you enable access logging for your load balancer, Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files.
+You can disable access logging at any time.

 ## 147 S3 Replication(CRR&SRR)